eirikeg1/Study-Notes/IN4120 - Søketeknologi/Week 10 - Link analysis.md

 * Citation indexing
 	* Who is this author cited by?
 (Garfield 1972)

 # Pagerank scoring
+_Algorithm made by Larry Page which ranks pages based on how many links going into it and quality of linkers_
 * Technique:
 	1. Start at a random page
 	2. At each step, go out of the current page along one of the links on that page, equiprobably
 * In the long run, each page has a long-term visit rate, this is the score
 * Often used in web search engines, but is rarly the full story of ranking
 * Visit rate can be computed with Markov chains

 ## Summary
 * Preprocessing: